Xu-Mj/sandcat-backend/README.md

 ## Unresolved questions

-- **Storing Message Sequences in Redis**: Maybe We should to utilize the shared number segments to reduce database operational presure and significantly decrease data loading on redis restart.
 - **Integrating Member ID Retrieval from Cache into DB Service**: Whether the method for retrieving member IDs from the cache should be integrated into the DB service is under consideration.
 - **Friendship Redesign**: The current design for representing friendships is inadequate and requires a thorough redesign.
 - **Conversation Feature**: There is currently no implementation of conversations on the server-side, as it exists only client-side.